MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 When **Control file upload (with inspection)** is set as the **Session Control type** in the Defender for Cloud Apps session policy, Conditional Access App Control prevents a user from uploading a file per the policy's file filters.
 When an upload event is recognized, Conditional Access App Control intervenes in real time to determine whether the file is sensitive and needs protection.
 If the file has sensitive data and doesn't have a proper label, the file upload is blocked.

 For example, you can create a policy that scans the content of a file to determine if it contains a sensitive content match such as a social security number.
-If it contains sensitive content and is not labeled with an Azure Information Protection confidential label, the file upload is blocked.
+If it contains sensitive content and is not labeled with a Microsoft Information Protection confidential label, the file upload is blocked.
 When the file is blocked, you can [display a custom message to the user](#educate-protect) instructing them on how to label the file in order to upload it.
 By doing so, you ensure that files stored in your cloud apps comply with your policies.

 ## Block malware on upload